If you do NOT see the Table of Contents frame to the left of this page, then

 The situation was urgent, but reinforcements would take time.
 It was essential to establish a credible defense plan from existing forces.
 A defense at the border could not be expected to succeed, but a fighting delay while withdrawing to rearward defensive positions might gain enough time for reinforcements to arrive. lt was imperative that the Soviets not be allowed to cross the Rhine River.

 It was known that the Soviets relied heavily on rail for logistics and heavy equipment.
 Massive interdiction of West Germany's east-west rail system would be required to impede movement of bridging equipment for Soviet crossings of major rivers such as the Main and the Rhine.
 For this vital mission, the Pentagon ordered two units specially created and deployed.
-The first, the 18th Engineer Combat Battalion, was organized from scatch in West Germany in August 1950.
+The first, the 18th Engineer Combat Battalion, was organized from scratch in West Germany in August 1950.
 The authors of this article were members of the 18th from its activation to 1953.
 While we are writing primarily about our own unit much of the information herein also applies to the second (and similar) unit, the 485th Engineer Combat Battalion.
 The 485th was called to active service from the Army Reserve a month later, in September.
-It was reorganized at Fort Belwir, VA, and arrived in Germany February 1951.
+It was reorganized at Fort Belvoir, VA, and arrived in Germany February 1951.

 Organization